vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

 Refactoring with OCP in mind should make the code simpler and less coupled.
 The logic should be more focused in each class.
 We will instantiate the objects in play at the highest layer—instead of all over the place.
 Classes will know a lot less about each other and will end up being more flexible to face changes.

 Below is an example from the code of the previous article.
-As I mentioned at the end of that article, it wasn’t done in terms of refactoring.
-I hope it was clear that the previous refactorings targeted the “Single Responsibility Principle” first and foremost.
-I left the code in that condition because it was still not addressing the Open/Closed Principle in a few places.
+I mentioned that it wasn’t done in terms of refactoring.
+Hopefully it was clear that the previous refactorings targeted the “Single Responsibility Principle” first and foremost.
+Now we can improve upon that code with OCP in mind.

 Please take another look and view it through the lens of what you have learned so far about being open for extension and closed for modification.
 There are definitely some issues here that make the code unnecessarily brittle.
 Think about how we can use dependency injection to decouple the affected classes.